 WHAT IS ORGANIC?

-In order for a food to have the USDA organic stamp of approval it must follow a list of guidelines.
+In order for a food to have the USDA organic stamp of approval, it must follow a list of guidelines.
 You can read more about these standards HERE.

 DOES EVERYTHING HAVE TO BE BOUGHT ORGANICALLY?

 Nope!
 I use the “clean 15 and dirty dozen” list to decide what I buy organically or not.
 This is my first tip on saving money when it comes to eating organically.
 The clean 15 and dirty dozen is a list of foods put together by the Environmental Working Group (EWG) since 2004.
-The list is made to rank fruit and vegetables on the amount of pesticides they have on them.
+The list is made to rank fruit and vegetables by the number of pesticides they have on them.

-I used to carry this list in my wallet and referred to it when I was at the grocery store, these days I pretty much have it memorized.
-Besides, with the kids in tow I barely remember my wallet let alone a list. 😉
+I used to carry this list in my wallet and referred to it when I was at the grocery store; these days, I pretty much have it memorized.
+Besides, with the kids in tow, I barely remember my wallet, let alone a list. 😉